WannaBeSuperteur/2020/WPCN/readme.md

   * WDs: ```6``` or ```10```
   * K: ```10```, ```20``` or ```40```
   * et: ```1.0e-05```, ```1.0e-06``` or ```1.0e-07```
-* compare result of throughput
+* compare result of throughput (not applied the issue)
   * ```optiInfoForMap/compare_result_200615.txt```
   * ```sum train```: sum of throughput for 900 training maps
   * ```sum test```: sum of throughput for 100 test maps